-We are asking RIT leaders to share with us just a bit of what they are doing to advance the RIT Action Plan for Race and Ethnicity.
-We have two updates: the first from College of Art and Design Dean Todd Jokl followed by RIT’s Division of Marketing and Communications with John Trierweiler, vice president and chief marketing officer and Bob Finnerty, associate vice president of University Communications.
+We are asking RIT leaders share with us just a bit of what they are doing to advance the RIT Action Plan for Race and Ethnicity.
+We have two updates: the first from the College of Science, with Interim Dean André O. Hudson, followed by Ian Mortimer, outgoing Vice President for Enrollment Management.